 While the kitchens in these trailers are either non-existent or very basic, they can still be used for preparing coffee or a simple breakfast when the weather is not cooperating.

 In addition, none of these tiny campers have bathrooms or showers.
 They are meant to be light, easily towable, and inexpensive, but still offer comfortable sleeping and living options with a bit more headroom.

 1. Rustic Trail Polar Bear

 The Polar Bear by Rustic Trail Teardrops in North Carolina comes in at a streamlined 1,365 lb.
-This standy trailer has six feet of headroom and has a width of 5 feet 10 inches.
-There are two versions of the fiberglass coated Polar Bear.
+This standy trailer has six feet of headroom and a width of 5 feet 10 inches.
+There are two versions of the fiberglass coated teardrop.

-The standard model is $7,975 and includes birch plywood cabinets and an elevated queen bed with a mattress that converts into a dinette.
-The base model is $7,000 and includes an unfinished exterior and a finished interior with no cabinets, bed, dinette, or mattress.
+The standard model starts at $8,750 and includes birch plywood cabinets and an elevated queen bed with a mattress that converts into a dinette.
+The base model includes an unfinished exterior and a finished interior with no cabinets, bed, dinette, or mattress.

 Each of the models have 14-inch aluminum wheels, stabilizer jacks, and are built on heavy-duty metal frames.
 The Polar Bear can be painted in a variety of colors.
 Options like a rear camp kitchen, canopy, and a front rack are available.

 The Tiny Camper Company is a Florida-based teardrop trailer company that also builds an efficient little 980 lb. standy trailer.
 The Stand Up Spam is only $5,300 and is built on a 5×8 metal frame.
 The inside is only 5 foot 9 inches, so it’s best for shorter people.

 However, the interior is multifunctional.
 It contains a drop-down table, a pullout bed, two front cabinets with a wooden countertop, LED lights, and a NOCO electric system.